gtmeier/pyscript/README.md

 See [`pyscript/__init__.py`](pyscript/__init__.py) for a complete list of public classes and functions.

+## Fractals

+We decided to use PyScript to implement fractals.
+So far, we have only implemented Sierpinski's Triangle.
+Run it with `./sierpinski.py`.

+The resulting `sierpinski.ps` PostScript file is several thousand lines long because the recursion is implemented in Python and the PostScript for each component triangle is simply combined into one enormous file.
+In order to reduce the filesize for higher recursion depths, we should actually generate PostScript code to handle the recursion.

 ## Tests

 Run the tests with `./run-tests`.
 Tests should always be run from the project's